Online Shopping and Its Impact on Retail

 The rise of experiential shopping is also a major way retail stores are changing.
 52% of millennials reported that they are more likely to spend on experience-related purchases.
 As a result, to compete with online shopping, retailers are now focusing on how to make their in-store experience immersive and enticing, dubbed ‘retailtainment’.

-For a more detailed look into the ways in which retailers must adapt, read our blog: what is the future of retail stores?
+For a more detailed look into the ways in which retailers must adapt, read our blog: What is the future of retail stores?

 The takeaway

 The online shopping impact on the retail industry has been huge.
-The knock-on effect has meant the loss of jobs closures of stores that were once high street giants.
+The knock-on effect has meant the loss of jobs and closures of stores that were once high street giants.
 To adapt, the retail industry has started to converge the online and offline shopping experiences, and brick and mortar stores are focusing more and more on experiential retail.

 Online shopping has changed the way we shop, but the high street is also evolving to match.